 A product in Brightpearl is the record against which all the item details and inventory is stored.
-In this section you can learn all about creating and editing product records.

-Creating & editing products
+Creating and editing products

 Products can be created and edited in several ways: